AlexMaks02/Rocket_Launch_to_Lading/README.md

 # Control of the "SpaceX Launcher-Like Vehicle" from Rocket Launch to Landing

-This project simulates a "SpaceX launcher-like vehicle" from launch to landing, using Simulink and MATLAB R2022b.
+This project simulates a "SpaceX launcher-like vehicle" from launch to landing, using Simulink, MATLAB R2022b, and FlightGear Flight Simulator.

 ## Requirements
 ### MATLAB Toolboxes: